| CV: | Download |

 Welcome!

-I am a PhD candidate at the University of Bonn under the supervision of Thomas Dohmen and Florian Zimmermann.
-I earned my previous degrees at the Stockholm School of Economics and Fordham University in New York.
+I am a PhD candidate at the University of Bonn under the supervision of Thomas Dohmen, Florian Zimmermann, and Tomáš Jagelka.
+I earned my Master's degree at the Stockholm School of Economics and my Bachelor's degree at Fordham University in New York.
+I am an experimental economist who works on (i) topics in behavioral labor and behavioral finance, (ii) experimental methodology, and (iii) metascience.
+I develop knowledge and tools to assist researchers and practitioners with decision-making under constraints.
+I am on the 2026-2027 economics job market.

 Open Science, Closed Peer Review? | with Gary Charness, Anna Dreber, Adam Gill, and Séverine Toussaert